 Fredric Manfredsson PhD

-Dr. Manfredsson is an Assistant Professor of Translational Science and Molecular Medicine at Michigan State University College of Human Medicine in Grand Rapids, MI, United States.
+Dr. Manfredsson is an associate professor in the Department of Neurobiology at Barrow Neurological Institute, United States.
 Dr. Manfredsson received his undergraduate training in microbiology and virology at Arizona State University and his PhD in Biomedical Sciences-Neuroscience from the University of Florida.
 Read More